AttorneyOnline/tsuserver3/README.md

     - Unbans the specified IP
 * **mute** "Target"
     - Mutes the target from all IC actions, can be IP or Character name
+* **oocmute** "Target"
+    - Mutes the target from all OOC actions, can be OOC, IP or Character name
 * **unmute** "Target","all"
     - Unmutes the target, "all" will unmute all muted clients
 * **bglock**